How FICO Credit Scores Are Calculated

-Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage comes down to just one number.
+Since our world is so computer-driven, it's probably not that surprising that your ability to repay your mortgage loan boils down to a single number.

-Credit reporting agencies use your history of paying loans in order to build a FICO score.
+Credit reporting agencies use your history of paying all types of loans to compile a FICO score.

-All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+Each of the three credit agencies has its own formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following in calculating your score:
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While each of the models considers a range of data available in your credit report, each agency uses the following to calculate your credit score:

-- Your Credit History - Have you had credit for years, or for a short time?
+- Credit History - Have you had credit for years, or for just a short time?

 - Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-These factors are weighted a little bit differently depending on the formula being used.
+These factors are weighted slightly differently depending on which formula the agency uses.
 Each formula produces a single number which may vary a a little by agency.
-Credit scores can be as low as 300 and as high as 800.
-Higher is better.
-Most home buyers have a score above 620.
+FICO scores can be as low as 300 and as high as 800.
+Higher is always better.
+Most home buyers will likely find their scores falling above 620.

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.